 We are fascinated by using unbiased genetic screens to unravel biologic dependencies of biological processes.
 We think a data-driven approach to research facilitates discovery.
 Assumptions can limit our questions and insight – let biology tell the story.
 We like to use large scale, high-throughput methods to generate data that form a complete picture or answer to a particular question.
+For that we need to adapt technology to account for biological challenges such as heterogeneity.

 Elling, U., Penninger, JM.
 (2014).
 Genome wide functional genetics in haploid cells.
 FEBS Lett.
 588(15):2415-21